-The Crime Prevention and Compliance Unit as the body in charge of preventing crime within the Company.
-This unit analyzes infringements and proposes corrective actions and sanctions related to the Group's Code of Ethics.
+The Crime Prevention and Compliance Unit.
+It is the unit that analyzes infringements and proposes corrective actions and sanctions related to the Group's Code of Ethics.

 All the professionals employed by the Group and those joining it in the future have accepted and will expressly agree to abide by the Code of Ethics.
 There are also procedures led by the Human Resources Department by virtue of which they are informed of the Code of Ethics and its obligatory compliance.